Nominations & submissions

 An entrant must nominate for an award before they can commence preparing their submission.

-Submissions are made via the same system the nominations are made, this can be accessed at: https://online.qualitytourismaustralia.com/
+Submissions are made via the same system that nominations are made, this can be accessed at: https://online.qualitytourismaustralia.com/

 All submissions must include the following:

-- Demonstration of meeting minimum business standards demonstrated via accreditation with QTF Level 1, or as part of a question set within their submission.
+- Demonstration of meeting minimum business standards via accreditation with QTF, level two (sustainable tourism accreditation), or as part of the Business Standards question set within their submission.

-- Words within a table are included in the submission word count
+- Word Count - The submission will be a maximum 10,000 words in length. - Words within a table are included in the submission word count.

 - A description of no more than 100 words of your company/product, which will be used by media, for announcements at the presentation ceremony, in promotional material and on website listings.
 As this will be edited and compiled by people who have not viewed your submission, please remember to include your company/product name and where you are located geographically.